asmitaneupane88/paprika-recipe-manager/index.md

 ---

 # **Recipe App Documentation**
-Welcome to the developer documentation for **RecipeApp**, a recipe management app built with Uno Platform and C#.
+Welcome to the developer documentation for **PseudoChef**, a recipe management app built with Uno Platform and C#.
+View the [Docs home page](docs/index.md) here to get started.